MathisWellmann/gym-rs/README.md

 ### TODOs:
 - implement more environments
-- extensive documentation
 - compare performance to gym-rs python wrapper
 - make generic implementation and compare f32 vs f64 performance.
 - publish on crates.io
-- make piston_window dependency optional by introducing a render feature if possible
-- remove the need for a font file
+- introduce gif render style, so that black themed output is possible

 ### Contributions are welcome!
 If you would like to add an environment or a feature, please fork this repository and create a pull request